yjloong/optfunc2/README.md

 ### Notice
 1. It's better to add argument type for each autocall functions.
 2. Function with @optfunc_default has @optfunc implicitly.
-3. Arguments of function with @optfunc_default should be optional or no argument.
-4. Not support two type of variadic arguments.
+3. Not support two type of variadic arguments.

 ### ChangeLog
+### 0.2.2 (2025-2-16)
+1. Support single argument in bool type.
+2. Don't need user to pass globals() in cmdline_start().
+3. Support pytest to run test.
+4. Support omitting called function name who is default.
+5. pyproject.toml format change for poetry version 2.1.0.

 #### 0.2.1 (2025-2-14)
 1. Fix installing dependencies automatically.
 2. Add function 'called_directly' used to check if the function is called as entry point.